Treat a Shoulder Cuff Tear with Total Shoulder Replacement

 - Shoulder pain or stiffness limits your daily activities.

 - Other treatments like physical therapy, anti-inflammatory medications, and joint injections haven’t improved your symptoms or range of motion.

-If you or a loved one is experiencing chronic shoulder pain or a recent injury, orthopedic providers at Susquehanna Health are dedicated to providing exceptional treatment to help you regain mobility.
-If you would like to learn more about total shoulder replacement in Williamsport or Wellsboro, PA, Find a Provider at Susquehanna Health.
+If you or a loved one is experiencing chronic shoulder pain or a recent injury, orthopaedic providers at UPMC are dedicated to providing exceptional treatment to help you regain mobility.
+If you would like to learn more about total shoulder replacement in Williamsport or Wellsboro, PA,

-What to Expect with Total Shoulder Replacement at Susquehanna Health
+What to Expect with Total Shoulder Replacement at UPMC

-A total shoulder replacement will be performed by an experienced orthopedic surgeon at Susquehanna Health.
+A total shoulder replacement will be performed by an experienced orthopaedic surgeon at UPMC.
 Depending on your personal preferences or overall health, you may have the option between regional or general anesthesia.
 Your surgeon will remove any damaged bone and cartilage before replacing the artificial implant.

 Depending on your overall health, you may need to stay in the hospital overnight.
 Most people are able to return home the same day of surgery.
 You’ll need to wear a sling for a period of time to keep your shoulder secure while you recover.